SPIRE Agent Configuration Reference

 The agent needs an initial trust bundle in order to connect securely to the SPIRE server.
 There are three options:

-1. If the trust_bundle_path option is used, the agent will read the initial trust bundle from the file at that path.
-You need to copy or share the file before starting the SPIRE agent.
+option is used, the agent will read the initial trust bundle from the file at that path.
+You need to copy or share the file before starting the SPIRE agent. - If the

-2. If the trust_bundle_url option is used, the agent will read the initial trust bundle from the specified URL.
-The URL must start with https:// for security, and the server must have a valid certificate (verified with the system trust store).
+for security, and the server must have a valid certificate (verified with the system trust store).
 This can be used to rapidly deploy SPIRE agents without having to manually share a file.
-Keep in mind the contents of the URL need to be kept up to date.
+Keep in mind the contents of the URL need to be kept up to date. - If the

 Only one of these three options may be set at a time.